grant/slides2gif/README.md

 Converts a Google Slide presentation to a gif.

-TODO: Just use GCS

-IMPORTANT: Use Node 14 (not 16) for `gifencoder`.

 ## Requirements

 To start this project, you need to install some dependencies.